mcfazio2001/JourneyMaker-Positron/README.md

 ## About

-JourneyMaker is a redesigned 3D printer that combines the best qualities of [Positron V3](https://github.com/KRALYN/PositronV3) and [LT](https://github.com/Audiotronix/Positron_LT) with our own innovations.
+JourneyMaker is a redesigned 3D printer that combines the best qualities of [Positron V3](https://github.com/KRALYN/PositronV3) and [Positron LT](https://github.com/Audiotronix/Positron_LT) with our own innovations.
 Perfect for hobbyists and professionals looking for a space-saving printing solution.

 Built upon the innovative Positron V3 form factor and motion-system by [KRALYN](https://github.com/KRALYN/PositronV3), and inspired by the Positron LT design, the JourneyMaker represents a combination of their standout features with our unique improvements.

-Its compatibility with modifications tailored for other Positron versions is great, making it an ideal choice for an enhanced printing experience while allowing flexibility for personalized adjustments.
+Its compatibility with modifications tailored for other Positron versions making it an ideal choice for an enhanced printing experience while allowing flexibility for personalized adjustments.

 <br>